glu-lang/glu-book/_docs/understanding_linear_types.md

 }
 ```

-In this example, the `std::discard` function is used to consume the `LinearIntPtr` struct without using it.
-This allows you to discard the linear resource and prevent a compile-time error.
-However, be aware that this will **leak the value**, so use it only if you know what you are doing.

 ## Conclusion

-Linear types are a powerful feature of Glu that help prevent resource leaks and ensure safe memory management.
-By enforcing the "linear use" of resources, linear types help you manage resources like file handles, network sockets, and memory more effectively.
-When working with linear types, it is important to consume resources exactly once to prevent resource leaks and ensure proper cleanup.
-Linear types are a valuable tool for managing resources in Glu and improving the reliability and safety of your code.
+Linear types are a powerful feature of Glu that allow you to manage resources safely and prevent resource leaks.
+By enforcing strict control over resource usage, linear types ensure that resources are properly consumed and automatically cleaned up.
+This helps to prevent memory leaks and other resource-related issues, making your programs more robust and reliable.
+Linear types are particularly useful when working with resources that require explicit cleanup, such as file handles, network sockets, and memory.
+By using linear types, you can ensure that your programs are more secure and maintainable.